Digital strategist, Consultant, Trainer

 I now work with:

-• Founders and product leaders building digital products
+Founders and product leaders shaping digital products

 How I think

-Mental models are force multipliers
+Mental models as force multipliers

 Frameworks like first principles, inversion, and second-order thinking help cut through noise and focus on what actually matters.